-Raised Corrugated Iron or Colorbond Garden Beds(picture above) are lightweight and a ‘one piece’ construction, a Dry Stone Wall can also be used to create a low raised Garden, or maybe a simple ‘Do it Yourself’ Raised Garden made from timber can provide some added height to the garden.
+Raised Corrugated Iron or Colorbond Garden Beds(picture above) are lightweight already put together in a ‘one piece’ construction.
+A dry stone wall can also be used to create a low raised Garden, or maybe a simple ‘Do it Yourself’ Raised Garden made from timber can provide some added height to the garden.

 Raised garden beds including vegetable garden beds should be constructed of non toxic materials, commercial kits come in a wide range of materials including:

 Made from Bricks, this Herb Garden Bed surrounded by wheelchair accessible paths is a permanent feature